public class

 The DisableOnAndroidDebug Rule allows you to label certain rules to be disabled when debugging.

-The most illustrative use case is for tests that make use of the Timeout rule, when ran in debug mode the test may terminate on timeout abruptly during debugging.
-Developers may disable the timeout, or increase the timeout by making a code change on tests that need debugging and remember revert the change afterwards or rules such as Timeout that may be disabled during debugging may be wrapped in a DisableOnDebug.
+The most illustrative use case is for tests that make use of the rule, when ran in debug mode the test may terminate on timeout abruptly during debugging.
+Developers may disable the timeout, or increase the timeout by making a code change on tests that need debugging and remember revert the change afterwards or rules such as that may be disabled during debugging may be wrapped in a DisableOnDebug.

 The important benefit of this feature is that you can disable such rules without any making any modifications to your test class to remove them during debugging.